|C H A P T E R 2|

-The Reliability, Availability, and Serviceability (RAS) goals for the Sun Fire system are to protect the integrity of the customers data and to maximize availability.
+The Reliability, Availability, and Serviceability (RAS) goals for the Sun Fire system system is to protect the integrity of the customers data and to maximize availability.
 The focus is on three areas:

 To ensure data integrity at the hardware level, all data is error correction code (ECC) protected, and control buses are protected by parity checks out to the data on the disks.
 These checks ensure that errors are contained.

-The Sun Fire system has redundant cooling.
+The Sun Fire system system has redundant cooling.
 If one fan fails, the remaining fans automatically increase their speed, thereby enabling the system to continue to operate, even at the maximum specified ambient.
 Therefore, operation need not be suspended when a fan fails.
-You can replace a fan while the system is operating, again without any adverse impact on the availability metric.
-The Sun Fire system has comprehensive and fail-safe temperature monitoring to ensure that there is no over-temperature stressing of components in the event of a cooling failure.
+Also, you can replace a fan while the system is operating, again without any adverse impact on the availability metric.
+Of course, the Sun Fire system system has comprehensive and fail-safe temperature monitoring to ensure that there is no over-temperature stressing of components in the event of a cooling failure.

 AC power is supplied to the Sun Fire system through up to four independent,

 30-ampere, single-phase Redundant Transfer Switches (RTS).
-Each RTS module carries power to two or three 2,200-watt bulk DC power supplies.
+Each RTS module carries power to two or three 1,280-watt bulk power supplies.